ChainAgnostic/namespaces/eip155/caip25.md

 It is also worth mentioning that if a network supports any capabilities NOT supported by other networks, they should never share an authorization object, as the semantics of [CAIP-217] interpret this as supporting EVERY capability listed on EVERY network listed.

 In such cases, not only is a separate authorization object recommended, but an explicit [CAIP-211] declaration of the RPC authority where these network-specific capabilities are specified is also recommended;
-see the [eip155/caip211.md](./caip211.md) profile for further guidance on using `method` and `notification` definitions not universal to the eip155 namespace.
+see the [eip155/caip211.md](./caip211.md) profile for further guidance on using `method` and `notification` definitions which are not universal to the eip155 namespace.

 ## Session Properties

 No namespace-wide or network-specific session properties have yet been proposed for standardization.
-When crafting such properties for contextual/in-network usage, it is recommended to align one's semantics and syntax (including case-sensitive style guides for property names!) with the [EIP-6963] wallet provider interface for common properties across architectures.
+When crafting such properties for contextual/in-network usage, it is recommended to align one's semantics and syntax (including case-sensitive style guides for property names!) with the [EIP-6963] wallet provider interface (which extends the [EIP-1193] interface) for common properties across architectures, making sure to avoid any collisions.

+Similarly, wherever possible, session properties should align closely with information passed as JSON objects by `wallet_` RPC methods, like capabilities or permissions.
+For example, the capability objects keyed to hexidecimal [EIP-155] `chainId`s defined as the expected return content of the `wallet_getCapabilities` method in [EIP-5792] should also be valid keyed the same way in `sessionProperties.capabilities`.

 <!--